aleph-im/aleph-docs/docs/tutorials/python/advanced.md

 ### Get messages

-Use `aleph_client.asynchronous.get_messages` to get messages from the Aleph network.
+Use `aleph_client.asynchronous.get_messages` to get messages from the aleph.im network.

 ```python
 from aleph_client.asynchronous import get_messages